noaa-onms/cinms/modals/_captions.md

 ## Figure App.C.4.14.

+A graph showing the likelihood of encountering marine debris from 1999 - 2007.

+### Details

 Marine debris estimates modeled along the mainland southern California coast based on debris measured by the National Marine Debris Monitoring Program.
 Marine debris was relatively constant across the last five years of this time series (1999-2007) and within historic levels.
 Data source: Ribic et al. 2012; Figure: K. Andrews/NOAA

 ## Figure App.C.4.15.

+A figure showing the percentage of sampling stations with plastic debris across three sampling years.

+### Details

 Variation over time in percentage of stations from winter CalCOFI cruises with plastic micro-debris.
 Micro-debris was present in more than 50 percent of samples at each time period.
 Figure: Gilfillan et al. 2009

 ## Figure App.C.4.16.

+A map showing the  distribution, concentration, and characteristics of plastic micro-debris in net samples from the CalCOFI region from winter cruises across three sampling years.

+### Details

 Spatial distribution, concentration, and characteristics of plastic micro-debris in net samples from the CalCOFI region from winter cruises in (A) 1984, (B) 1994, and (C) 2007.
 Open circles indicate no plastic debris detected and filled circle diameter are proportional to particle concentrations (number per cubic meter).
 There was no relationship between the numerical concentration of particles and distance from shore, the presumed source of the majority of debris.
 Figure: Gilfillan et al. 2009